Arkweid/Arkweid/README.md

 My name is Alexander, and I'm a teamlead at SberMarket.

-I'm currently working on build a PaaS platform for launching microservices in production with shortes TTM as possible.
+I'm currently working on building a PaaS platform for launching microservices in production with shortes TTM as possible.

 What else?
 - Made [Lefthook](https://github.com/Arkweid/lefthook) githooks automation tool written in Golang.
 Raised it to [>1,5k](https://twitter.com/evilmartians_ru/status/1253267933226242050) stars on Github.
 My blog post about it [here](https://evilmartians.com/chronicles/lefthook-knock-your-teams-code-back-into-shape).